RudolfMan/blog_posts/2022/04-10-n+1-with-pubsub-liveviews-detect-with-open-telemetry.md

   end
 end
 ```
 For the purpose of the example we pretend that each viewer-user is represented by its live_view pid.
-We add `:user` attribute to differetiate between spans created for each user.
+We add `:user` attribute to differentiate between spans created for each user.

 [See diffs.]()